Should you accept cookies? 5 times you definitely shouldn’t

 There are some scenarios where you might not want to accept or keep cookies.
 Here are five examples.

-- Unencrypted websites.
+Unencrypted websites.
 You shouldn’t accept cookies when you’re on an unencrypted website — a site where the lock icon beside the website address is not locked.
 Why is this dangerous?
 If a website isn’t encrypted, there is no security to protect your data.
-This unsecure access may allow third parties like hackers to steal cookies from your browser, intercepting personal information you likely want to be kept private, like credit card and other private information, leaving you more vulnerable to online crimes like identity theft.
+This unsecure access may allow third parties like hackers to steal cookies from your browser, intercepting personal information you likely want to be kept private, like credit card and other private information.
+That can leave, you more vulnerable to online crimes like identity theft.

 Editorial note: Our articles provide educational information for you.
 Our offerings may not cover or protect against every type of crime, fraud, or threat we write about.
 Our goal is to increase awareness about Cyber Safety.
 Please review complete Terms during enrollment or setup.
 Remember that no one can prevent all identity theft or cybercrime, and that LifeLock does not monitor all transactions at all businesses.
 The Norton and LifeLock brands are part of Gen Digital Inc.